Last Updated on August 3, 2026 by Emma Fajcz | Published: September 5, 2019

 In the meantime, if you really want to marvel at the beauty of Barcelona in October, head up to one of the city’s emblematic lookout points.
 We’re especially partial to Montjuïc and Guinardó Park (home to some fascinating anti air raid bunkers from the Spanish Civil War).
 They check all the important boxes: nature, history and culture, and jaw-dropping views.

-Wine and dine
+Wine and Dine

+The only hard part about going out to eat in Barcelona is deciding where.
 With century-old Catalan taverns standing beside trendy new gastropubs, it’s an entire gastronomic world within a city.
-And as high season draws to a close in October, there’s no better time to experience local cuisine.
+As high season draws to a close in October, there’s no better time to experience local cuisine.

 Our suggestion: immerse yourself in local culture and start off with an aperitif of vermouth.
 Then, head to an emblematic tapas bar to experience Barcelona’s dining scene at its best: exquisite Catalan food and wine in a time-honored, authentic locale with the chatter of locals serving as background noise.

-Be a part of Festes del Roser
+Be a Part of Festes del Roser

 Despite the pickpockets and tourist traps that unfortunately characterize Barcelona’s most notorious street today, La Rambla actually has a rich and vibrant history.
 In fact, the area even has its own patron saint.